szijderveld/Solving_MNIST_from_scratch/Solving_XOr_gate/README.md

 4. network.py
 Contains the network class.
 This hold class funcitnos to build the NN layers, fit the network and predict.

+Finally, these files are utilised in XOr_solver.py to solve the simple XOr gate problem.
+The solving of this problem shows that the NN is capable of learning.